-Medical malpractice cases can be tough, and you want to have an experienced medical malpractice attorney helping you with your case.
-We not only have to prove that the health care provider made a mistake, we also must prove that the mistake is the direct and proximate cause of the victim’s injury.
+A medical malpractice case can be tough, and you want to have an experienced medical malpractice attorney helping you with your case.

-Insurance companies for health care providers will try to outspend and outlast people bringing claims, hoping victims will lack the resources to continue fighting and will eventually give up on obtaining the compensation they deserve.
+Insurance companies for health care providers will try to outspend and outlast people bringing claims, hoping victims will lack the resources to continue fighting.
+They hope the patient will eventually give up on obtaining the compensation they deserve.

 Medical Malpractice Statute of Limitations

-There is a one-year statute of limitations for bringing a medical malpractice claim in Ohio.
+There is a one-year statute of limitations for bringing a malpractice claim in Ohio.

 The statute of limitations is the period prescribed by law in which someone has to bring a claim.
 In most personal injury claims, i.e. car accidents, slip and falls, and workers’ compensation claims, there is a two-year statute of limitations.

 Medical malpractice claims are different.
 You only have one year to bring a medical malpractice claim.
-Therefore, you must contact a lawyer as soon as you realize you have been a victim.
+Therefore, you need to call me right away to start the process.

-The year you have to bring a medical malpractice claim begins from the date of the act of malpractice, or from the date a person reasonably knew that the malpractice occurred, or from the date of the termination of the physician-patient relationship.
+The year you have to bring a medical malpractice claim begins from the date of the act of malpractice, or from the date a person reasonably knew that the malpractice occurred.

 Clearly, this can get really confusing really quickly.
-The thing to keep in mind is simply that if you even suspect you or a loved one have been a victim of medical malpractice, you need to CALL ME immediately at 1-800-55-MISNY.
+The thing to keep in mind is simply that if you even suspect you or a loved one has been a victim of medical malpractice, you need to CALL ME immediately.